belowlab/COMPADRE/README.md

 2. COMPADRE supports optional PADRE computation after completion of standard network reconstruction.
 Use the `--run_padre` flag at runtime.

 3. COMPADRE utilizes 1000 Genomes Project genetic reference data to generate pairwise IBD estimates.
-This update also leverages a support vector machine (SVM) algorithm trained on pre-processed PLINK PCA results to predict ancestry ahead of IBD estimation and reconstruction.
+This update also leverages a support vector machine (SVM) algorithm dynamically trained on PCA results to predict ancestry ahead of IBD estimation and reconstruction.